watson-intu/self-sdk/docs/workshops-devcon/2/lab-docs/workshop_2.md

 	4. The Intu Manager page is displayed in your browser window.
 Click **Log In**.
 You are prompted to return to the Intu Manager.
 	5. Select **Manage Intu**.
 A new Intu Tooling log in page is displayed.
 Click **Log in.**
 	6. Your Organization and Group should be preselected in the dropdown menu and Intu should now be running.

+## Challenge: Using your own custom Conversation workspace with Intu

+Here you will find the instructions for using your own custom Conversation workspace instead of the example Self-Dialog workspace from above.

+**Important:** As you may have read earlier, Intu is currently configured to recognize intents which are prefixed with “dialog_”.
+This is important to make sure Intu recognizes your intent and treats your input as a question that needs to be answered through Conversation.
+However, you can create your own prefix or pattern for intents should you choose.

+###Configuring your intents for Conversation

+All new intents for Conversation must be correctly configured.
+If you create intents with your own prefix (instead of “dialog_”), you must ensure that a new "QuestionIntent" block specifying this unique prefix is added to your `body.json` configuration file.

+Navigate to your `body.json` file in the **latest** directory.

+**For Mac users:** Applications/IBM/Self/latest

+**For Windows users:** C:\Users\username\AppData\LocalLow\IBM\Self\latest

+Search for "QuestionIntent", and you should find the following:

+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "dialog*"
+            },
+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "PLACE*"
+            },
+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "*INFO"
+            },
+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "SERVICE*"
+            },
+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "question*"
+            },

+Notice the first "QuestionIntent" shown for "dialog*".
+This is what helps Intu to recognize intents prefixed with "dialog_".
+Thus, when you create new intents, you can do **either or both** of **Option 1** and **Option 2** below.

+**Option 1: Creating intents which are all prefixed with "dialog_"**

+1. If you have already created a working Conversation workspace, edit all of your intents so that they are prefixed with “dialog_”.
+Make sure these updates are applied to all intents in the **Intents** section of Conversation as well as in the **Dialog** section.

+2. If you have not yet created your Conversation workspace, make sure that when you do start creating it, all of your intents begin with “dialog_”.

+**Option 2: Adding in your own intent prefix or intent pattern by editing the body.json file**

+1. Instead of prefixing your intents with "dialog_", choose your own prefix.

+2. In your `body.json` file, create a new "QuestionIntent" block specifying your prefix, e.g.:

+            {
+               "m_Class" : "QuestionIntent",
+               "m_Intent" : "MY_PREFIX*"
+            },

+Now, complete **Section 4: Configuring Self to use your new Conversation instance**.
+Make sure that you copy your Workspace ID into the **self_domain** parameter.
+You can just leave the **self_dialog** parameter with its default value, or delete it if you wish.

 ## After DevCon ends
 Your instance of Intu is preconfigured with the following Watson services: Natural Language Classifier, Speech to Text, and Text to Speech.
 The preconfiguration is enabled for 30 days.
 If you want to test Intu after 30 days, you must create your own instances of these services and configure Intu to use them.